avigewirtz/avigewirtz.github.io-/make/writing-a-simple-makefile.md

 If you omit a target, `make` defaults to the first target in the makefile.&#x20;

-To build `testintmath`, we can invoke `make` without specifying a tagrget and it'll default to `testintmath` (the first target in our Makefile):
+To build `testintmath`, we can invoke `make` without specifying a target and it'll default to `testintmath`, since it's the first target in our Makefile:

 ```bash
 make